koala-labs/koala-shield/README.md

 Koala Shield is a small package and CLI tool written in Go to help investigate IP address/ASNs and manage block lists in AWS WAF Classic.

-Through Koala Shield is easy to track an IP address to their ASN owner and, if the ASN owner appears malicious, quickly create a AWS WAF Classic block rule to guard against any widespread malicious behavior.
+Koala Shield makes it easy to track any IP address to their ASN owner and, if the ASN owner appears malicious, quickly create a AWS WAF Classic block rule to guard against widespread malicious behavior.

+If a malicious actor is using a less-than scrupulous cloud provider to DDoS your application Koala Shield can be used to temporarily block the cloud provider and give you time to find a more permanent solution.

+**Be careful when blocking an entire ASN!** An ASN can encompass a wide range of services and networks so be sure to triple confirm before enabling the block.
+Koala Shield makes it easy to rollback a block if needed.

 <!-- GETTING STARTED -->

 ## Getting Started

-To get a local copy up and running follow these simple steps.

 ### Prerequisites